-It is pretty common for clients to ask me about the USA trademark registration process and what they can expect once their trademark application is filed.
-Although the road to registration can be quite bumpy at times, the good news is that the trademark registration process is relatively straightforward for most people.
+It is pretty common for clients to ask me about the US trademark registration process and what they can expect once their trademark application is filed.
+Although the road to registration can be quite bumpy at times, the good news is that the US trademark registration process is relatively straightforward for most people.

 Once your trademark application is electronically filed with the Trademark Office, it will be about a week before the application is available online for public viewing and access.
 You need to keep in mind that the information you provide on the trademark application form will not be kept confidential by the Trademark Office and will forever be part of the public record.